Darkwing42/emitter.py/README.md

 ## Listeners credits

-The credit of a listener determines the maximal number of times it can be fired.
+Each listener have a credit.
+It is the maximal number of times the listener can be called.

 ```python
 # listener will be called 3 times max on "click" events